Marble Hall Murders: Synopsis

-With Ian's help Susan finds additional chapters and notes Eliot wrote for Pund's Last Case.
+With Ian's help, Susan finds additional chapters and notes that Eliot wrote for Pünd's Last Case.
 Margaret's stepson, Robert Waysmith, is revealed as the killer.
 His name is an anagram for "it was my brother".
-Eliot wrote Robert as a stand-in for Roland, who he believed murdered Miriam.
-This is shown to not be the case, as the true killer of Miriam is Frederick, who was born out of an affair with her former chauffeur Bruno.
-Frederick murdered Miriam out of revenge, as Miriam had kept his parentage a secret and he had only learned of his father after the man's death.
+Eliot wrote Robert as a stand-in for Roland, whom he believed murdered Miriam.
+This is shown to not be the case, as the true killer of Miriam is Frederick, who was born out of an affair with her former chauffeur, Bruno.
+Frederick murdered Miriam out of revenge, as Miriam had kept his parentage a secret, and he had only learned of his father after the man's death.
 He killed Eliot out of fear that the book would reveal his crime.

 Susan confronts Elaine over her attempts to frame her for Eliot's death.
 Elaine tries to murder Susan, but is arrested by Ian.
-Susan launches her own publishing company and purchases the rights for Pund's Last Case, which is finished by Ian under a pseudonym.
+Susan launches her own publishing company and purchases the rights for Pünd's Last Case, which is finished by Ian under a pseudonym.
 Susan also publishes a biography of Miriam that reveals the woman's true, wicked personality.
 Sales of Miriam's work drop and lucrative adaptation deals are cancelled.
 The book ends with Susan and Ian becoming a couple.

 Development

 Horowitz had initially intended for the first entry in the series, Magpie Murders, to be a standalone novel.
-He wrote the second entry after his wife Jill Green suggested that a second entry would make it easier to raise funding for a TV series adaptation of The Magpie Murders.
+He wrote the second entry after his wife, Jill Green, suggested that a second entry would make it easier to raise funding for a TV series adaptation of The Magpie Murders.
 Horowitz had then not intended to write a third entry, but chose to continue for one more entry after Lesley Manville told him that she would like to return for a third series.
 He has expressed interest in a fourth entry, which he has tentatively titled Mile End Murders.

 Release

-Marble Hall Murders was first published in hardback and ebook in the United Kingdom on 10 April 2025 through Century and in the United States on 13 May 2025 through HarperCollins.
+Marble Hall Murders was first published in hardback and ebook in the United Kingdom on 10 April 2025 through Century, and in the United States on 13 May 2025 through HarperCollins.
 An audiobook adaptation narrated by Lesley Manville and Tim McMullan was released simultaneously in the United Kingdom and United States through Penguin Audio and Harper Audio, respectively.

 Reception

-Upon its release Marble Hall Murders received reviews from The Wall Street Journal and Richmond Times-Dispatch, as well as BookPage.
+Upon its release, Marble Hall Murders received reviews from The Wall Street Journal and Richmond Times-Dispatch, as well as BookPage.

 Adaptation

-Adaptation rights to the series was acquired by the BBC, which announced its intent to create a third series that would have Lesley Manville and Tim McMullan reprising their roles as Susan Ryeland and Atticus Pünd.
+Adaptation rights to the series were acquired by the BBC, which announced its intent to create a third series that would have Lesley Manville and Tim McMullan reprising their roles as Susan Ryeland and Atticus Pünd.
 The series will be produced by Eleventh Hour Films in association with Salt Films.
 Jill Green will serve as executive producer.
 In June 2025 Horowitz confirmed that filming was halfway completed and that Rebecca Gatwald had returned as director.